Top tips on how to apply for the new series of BBC’s Wanted Down Under if you’re planning a move to Australia or New Zealand

 For anyone who has seen the show before, you may have noticed some familiar themes in every episode.
 The show always follows a family.
 You will need to be a couple or a family to be accepted.
 This is because to add drama to the programme one of you must be certain on the move and the other partner must be unsure or reluctant.
 It’s therefore very important to make this dilemma clear on the application form.

-Remember the show even has a card flipping game to follow the progress of the individual family members’ preferences for the UK or the other country.
+Remember the show even has a card flipping game to follow the progress of the individual family members’ preferences for staying in the UK or moving down under.

 You must also have good reasons to want to move overseas as well as good reasons to stay in the UK.
 Typical stories for both include a lifelong dream to move to Australia or New Zealand and family and friends remaining in the UK.
 If you can add personal circumstances or a unique twist to these common reasons, then your application could stand out.